General Dentistry – The Benefits of Regular In-Office Teeth Cleaning

 Fresher breath

-general dentistry office can prevent a buildup of bacteria in areas of the mouth that are difficult to reach at home with brushing and flossing.
+Cleanings in a general dentistry office can prevent a buildup of bacteria in areas of the mouth that are difficult to reach at home with brushing and flossing.
 As a result, patients who regularly schedule dental office cleanings can eliminate a common cause of bad breath.

 Better general health